florentroques/ai/en/take-an-image-ask-application-replace-object-with-something-else.md

-# How to take an image and ask our application to replace an object in that image with something else.
+# How to take an image and ask the application to replace an object in that image with something else.

 3 individual models that work together to solve a problem that was near impossible months ago.